RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 *Yeah.*

+### The messy middle (44:32)

 And it's like, "How do you, how do you get back?"
-And that, that Scott Belski idea of the messy middle, have you seen that?
+And that, that Scott Belski idea of [The Messy Middle](https://medium.com/positiveslope/navigating-the-messy-middle-7ca6fff11966), have you seen that?

 *No.*